 Scattered throughout the Esk Valley are a myriad of mining and industrial heritage features, although most are hidden from view beneath trees and nature that has reclaimed these spaces since the industry left.
-Exploring this charming area can be great fun using the Rail Trail, North York Moors Railway and Esk Valley Railway.
+Exploring this charming area can be great fun using the Rail Trail, North Yorkshire Moors Railway and Esk Valley Railway.
 You may even be lucky enough to see salmon and trout leaping up the River Esk to their spawning grounds.

 Projects in the Esk Valley include Grosmont Ironworks, Esk Valley Mine, Beck Hole Ironworks, the Rail Trail and Goathland incline, fish passages, woodland restoration and the conservation of water voles.